xso4/vndb-mirror/data/api-kana.md

 ## GET /user

 Lookup users by id or username.
+Accepts two query parameters:

+q
+:   User ID or username to look up, can be given multiple times to look up
+    multiple users.

+fields
+:   List of fields to select.
+The 'id' and 'username' fields are always
+    selected and should not be specified here.

-Requested ids or usernames are given as one or more `q` query parameters.
-The response object contains one key for each given `q` parameter, its value is either `null` if no such user was found or an object with an `id` and `username` field otherwise.
+The response object contains one key for each given `q` parameter, its value is either `null` if no such user was found or otherwise an object with the following fields:

+id
+:   String in `"u123"` format.

+username
+:   String.

+lengthvotes
+:   Integer, number of play time votes this user has submitted.

+lengthvotes\_sum
+:   Integer, sum of the user's play time votes, in minutes.

 Strings that look like user IDs are not valid usernames, so the lookup is unambiguous.
 Usernames matching is case-insensitive.